AbhijitBiradar/HTTP-Status-Codes/README.md

     The 403 Forbidden error status code indicates that the request from the client was understood, but the server will not authorize it, so the client cannot access it.
 The server can make known the reason it will not authorize the request within the response, which could be due to various reasons like incorrect password or username.
 Unlike the 401 status code, which require authentication, a 403 status code can indicate that the client truly does not have authorization to access those resources, so authentication in this instance is not possible.
 See RFC7231, Section 6.5.3 for more information.

-    404: “The requested resource was not found.”
+    ### HTTP Status 404 : “The requested resource was not found.”

     This is the most common error message of them all.
 This code means that the requested resource does not exist, and the server does not know if it ever existed.